SyneRBI/SIRF/doc/UserGuide.md

-    fill                Replaces the object data with user-supplied data. as_array            Returns the object data as an array. read_from_file      Reads the image data from file. get_ISMRMRD_info
+    fill                Replaces the object data with user-supplied data. as_array            Returns the object data as an array. read_from_file      Reads the image data from file. get_info      (PET) Returns information on the data as a string. get_ISMRMRD_info
                   (MR)  Returns information on the image data as an array. get_uniform_copy